mattywausb/ElBanquos_ChristmasLight/README.md

 Since there is not programmable christmas light chain in the stores, I have built my own.

+The following
 ## Features
-* Easy maintainable table to describe the light patterns
+* Easy maintainable programming of the light patterns
   * Picture is described on a logical lamp arrangemant.
-Translation to physical arrangement on the window is at runtime.
+Translation to physical arrangement on the window is done at runtime.
-  * Colorpalette helps to keep colors conistent.
+  * Colorpalette helps to keep colors conistent an save memory.
   * Pixels can be distributed over multiple chains but appear in a linear adressspace
 * Randomized transformation from one picture to the next
   * Random next picture